thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 **!!!
 UNDER CONSTRUCTION !!!**

-# JUnit Testing on OpenLiberty development server, running a microservice based on MircoProfile
+# Write and run a JUnit test OpenLiberty development mode, for a microservice based on MircoProfile

-The project does only contain technical basics: how to develop a JUnit for the Authors microservice of the Cloud Native Starter example.
+The project does only contain technical basics: how to technically develop a [JUnit](https://junit.org/junit5/) for the Authors microservice of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run it directly in the [OpenLiberty server development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).
+It isn't intended to be a blueprint, how to write JUnit tests or to definition test organization, test strategie and so on, it is just to get technically started with one concrete example.

+You can also visit the [OpenLiberty tutorial "MicroProfile or Jakarta EE application"](https://openliberty.io/guides/microshed-testing.html#bootstrapping-your-application-for-testing) to start with.

 The Authors microservice has one RESTful api endpoint called `getAuthor`.
 The endpoint provides one parameter for the Author name.
 The endpoint returns Author data in a JSON format.

 These are the steps we need to understand and to realize:

 1. To invoke that REST endpoint of the Authors microservice we need a REST Client.
 2. Then we need to transform the JSON response to a Author data class.
 3. Next we need to handle different values to invoke different values for the parameter of the Author name, to run tests with a variations of names.
 4. Then we need to verify the actual value against the expected value and document the result.

-**To realize what we want to do, we need to know**
+**To create the JUnit test, we need to know**

 1. How to setup and run JUnit tests on the OpenLiberty development server?
 2. How to convert JSON Data from a String in a Author Java instance with JSON-B (MicroProfile)?